 Whilst these figures are highly disappointing, The Brain Tumour Charity remains dedicated to improving the experience of brain tumour patients in the NHS across England.

 Last year, we produced our Patient Guide to Brain Tumour Treatment and Services, which sets out the standard of care that all adult brain tumour patients should expect in the NHS across the care pathway.

 Our Healthcare Engagement team will be actively working with Neurosurgical Centres and Hospitals across the UK to ensure that its recommendations are embedded in clinical practice.

 Over the last year, we have been working with NHS England's Patient Experience Team as part of their project which has been identifying barriers to accessing Cancer Nurse Specialists, and developing delivery models that will ensure that every patient has access to a key worker.

-NHS England have recognised the need to improve access to a CNS/key worker for rare and less common cancers.
+NHS England have recognised the need to improve access to a CNS or key worker for rare and less common cancers.

 Our benefits clinic

-More directly, we run a weekly Benefits Clinic that provides financial advice and support to those affected by a brain tumour.
+More directly, we run a Benefits and Money Clinic twice a week that provides financial advice and support to those affected by a brain tumour.